Avascular necrosis

 Avascular necrosis (AVN), also called osteonecrosis or bone infarction, is death of bone tissue due to interruption of the blood supply.
 Early on, there may be no symptoms.
 Gradually joint pain may develop, which may limit the person's ability to move.
 Complications may include collapse of the bone or nearby joint surface.

 Risk factors include bone fractures, joint dislocations, alcoholism, and the use of high-dose steroids.
 The condition may also occur without any clear reason.
 The most commonly affected bone is the femur (thigh bone).
 Other relatively common sites include the upper arm bone, knee, shoulder, and ankle.
 Diagnosis is typically by medical imaging such as X-ray, CT scan, or MRI.
 Rarely biopsy may be used.

 Treatments may include medication, not walking on the affected leg, stretching, and surgery.
 Most of the time surgery is eventually required and may include core decompression, osteotomy, bone grafts, or joint replacement.

 About 15,000 cases occur per year in the United States.
 People 30 to 50 years old are most commonly affected.
 Males are more commonly affected than females.

 Signs and symptoms

 In many cases, there is pain and discomfort in a joint which increases over time.
-It can affect any bone, and for in about half of affected people, multiple sites are damaged.
+It can affect any bone, and in about half of affected people, multiple sites are damaged.

 Avascular necrosis most commonly affects the ends of long bones, such as the femur.
 Other common sites include the humerus (upper arm), knees, shoulders, ankles and the jaw.